miethe/meatybytes/content/posts/OpenShift/OCP Features/Security/RHACS/RHACS Private Deploy/index.md

 You can also mirror entire registries, which you can read more about in my post on the [Integrated OCP Registry]({{< ref "local registry" >}}).
 You can also see further examples in [this post by Zhimin Wen](https://zhimin-wen.medium.com/openshift-4-10-image-mirroring-for-airgap-environment-f6bed61ea719).

-### Deploying the Operator
+### Deploying the RHACS Operator

 {{< alert "redhat" >}}
 See [Red Hat's docs](https://docs.openshift.com/acs/4.0/installing/installing_ocp/prerequisites-ocp.html) for prerequisite and sizing information.
 {{< /alert >}}

-RHACS can be deployed on OpenShift using the RHACS Operator.
+RHACS can be deployed on OpenShift using the **RHACS Operator**.
 Here's how to get started:

 * **Install the RHACS Operator**